neitsa/neitsa.github.io/games/rimworld/preparelanding/terrain_tab.md

 ![Coastal filter](assets/select_coastal.png)

-- `On`: Filter tiles that are only coastal tiles
+- `On`: Filter only tiles that contain a coast
 - `Off`: Filter tiles that are not coastal tiles
 - `Partial`: both coastal and not coastal tiles match (default behavior)